Your Cart

-In British Railways Board v Herrington (1972) AC 877, the House of Lords departed from the previous decision in Addie v Dumbreck and held that the defendant railway company owed a duty of care to trespassers, specifically to a six-year-old boy who suffered severe burns when he wandered onto a live railway line.
+British Railways Board v Herrington [1972] AC 877 is an English tort law case where the House of Lords departed from the previous decision in Addie v Dumbreck, holding that the defendant railway company owed a duty of care to trespassers, specifically to a six-year-old boy who suffered severe burns when he wandered onto a live railway line.

 Lord Pearson, in his judgment, explained the reasoning behind departing from the previous authority.
 He argued that the rule in Addie v Dumbreck, which stated that no duty of care was owed to trespassers, had become obsolete due to changes in physical and social conditions.
 With an increase in population, more people living in cities and towns, and a decrease in playing spaces for children, there was a greater temptation for children to trespass.
 Additionally, advancements in technology had introduced new and greater dangers, such as electricity and fast-moving vehicles.